 If you prefer an online interactive environment to learn R, this free R tutorial by DataCamp is a great way to get started.
-If you're already somewhat advanced and interested in machine learning, try this Kaggle tutorial on who survived the Titanic.
+If you're already somewhat advanced and interested in machine learning, try this try this Supersived Learning in R Course.

 A link to the new resource The R Graph Gallery has been added.

 A number of new sections have been added.
 These include:

 - A new section on time series analysis.